rickshahid/SkyMedia/README.md

 * Motion Hyperlapse - http://docs.microsoft.com/en-us/azure/media-services/media-services-hyperlapse-content

-If you have an enhancement suggestion or if you run into an issue, please let me know.
+If you have any comments, enhancement suggestions or if you run into an issue, please let me know.

 Thanks.